LLNL/serac/src/docs/sphinx/dev_guide/style_guide.rst

 How to style your code
 ----------------------

 We have two methods of enabling styling your code via ClangFormat.

-The first is to use the `style` build target on a configuration with the correct version of ClangFormat enabled.
+The first method is to use the `style` build target on a configuration with the correct version of ClangFormat enabled.
 Here is an example on how to do it on LC's Ruby machine:

 .. code-block:: bash